Empowering Consistency

 • Requires the largest spacing between components, and extra large touch points to prevent tiny human error.

-Grades 2-3: Early Readers, “Less Baby-ish”
+2-3: “Less Baby-ish” Early Readers

 Raised Buttons / Standard Icons